 • Secure liquidity – One of the key challenges for businesses is access to cash.
 Running any business is a risky endeavour and small businesses are particularly vulnerable.
 Overhead costs like rent, payroll and utilities leave very little liquid cash to owners.
 On top of that there is lack of revenue from slowing services owing to the Pandemic.
 There are proposals like ” small business workplace stabilisation fund”, enhancement of loan limits, etc which can ensure cash flow and stabilise the market.

-This is the time when we need to understand the gravity of the situation and turn it favourable by being optimistic, realistic and a little tactful.
+This is the time when economic scenario we need to understand the gravity of the situation and turn it favourable by being optimistic, realistic and a little tactful.